 Also, if your injuries prevent you from performing the same type of work you did prior to the accident and force you into a lower-paying position, you may be able to pursue damages for that loss of earning potential.
 This compensation may come in the form of the sum of the difference between what you were earning before and what you're earning now, or it may consist of a lump sum that allows you to train in another field.

 Victims often also seek compensation for pain and suffering which, due to the subjectivity of the jury, can be the “wild card” in a slip and fall injury case.
 Generally, however, juries are more likely to award substantial compensation amounts for pain and suffering to victims who can clearly show that their quality of life has suffered as a result of their injuries.

 Additionally, serious injuries often require the treatment of specialists, which may or may not be located in your area.
 If your injuries force you to travel extensively to obtain treatment, and you can show that similar medical services are unavailable where you live, you may also be able to pursue compensation for travel expenses, such as transportation and lodging costs.

-If You Were Injured in a Slip and Fall Accident, Our Attorneys Are Here to Help
+If You Were Injured in a Slip and Fall Accident, Our Personal Injury Attorneys Are Here to Help

 If you were injured in a slip and fall premises liability accident, being represented by our knowledgeable slip and fall lawyers is the best way to ensure that you receive a fair financial award.
 With law offices in both Victorville and Rancho Cucamonga, the legal team at the Inland Empire Law Group has extensive experience handling premises liability claims and fighting for clients just like you.
 Contact one of our offices today for a free, no-obligation evaluation of your case.